dojo/docs/dojo/exists.rst

 Introduction
 ============

 ``dojo.exists`` is a convenience function, particularly useful for testing long object paths.
-It takes a string, and walks down the path it represents.
-You can provide a root for the path as a second parameter, otherwise it will use the global object.
-Each portion of the '.' delimited string is tested for defined-ness, returning true only if they all exist.
+It accepts a string as its first parameter, and walks down the path it represents.
+You can optionally provide a root for the path as a second parameter, otherwise it will use a default value of the global object.
+Each portion of the '.' delimited string is tested for defined-ness, returning true only if each object exists as defined in the strong.

 =====
 Usage
 =====

-dojo.exists accepts a string, optional root object and returns true/false.
+dojo.exists accepts a string as its first parameter, and the root object as its second parameter, and returns true/false.

 .. code-block :: javascript
  :linenos: